JEEVAABI/sudoku/README.md

 ### Step 4:
 Set the constraints or set of rules.
 ### Step 5:
-Solve the Sudoku puzzle using specific functions like elimination and only choice and further to solve complex problems we has to define reduced puzzles .
+Solve the Sudoku puzzle using specific functions like elimination and only choice and further to solve complex problems we hava to define reduced puzzles .
 ### Step 6:
 Check if an optimal result is found.